WESTON STUCCO TORONTO

 7. Less expensive

-As you can see there are more differences than first meet the eye when making a decision which product to use.
-Cost is a factor and how the materials function and ultimately look are certainly things that need to be addressed.
+As you can see, there are more differences than first meets the eye when making a decision which product to use.
+Cost is a factor, and how the materials function and ultimately look are certainly things that need to be addressed.
 Do your research, look at the budget, and make the right decision based on your design needs and expectations of all involved.

 Weston Stucco Toronto Blog!